Nozbe/NoOffice.org/_book/dream.md

 * TOC
 {:toc}

 I've always been attracted to a semi-nomadic lifestyle.
-Even now with three kids and a wife in a public administration office, we are used to traveling a lot every year.
+Even now, with three kids and a wife in a public administration office, we are used to traveling a lot every year.
 I've always loved foreign languages and was always curious about distant places.
-In college I studied in three different European countries - Poland, Germany and Spain.
+In college, I studied in three different European countries - Poland, Germany and Spain.
 Traveling around the world and working from anywhere was in me from the very beginning of my professional life.

 ## I swallowed the "No Office" bug in college